Tiendil/feeds.fun/README.md

 - [ ] http base auth for multiple users
 - [ ] Sentry for backend
 - [ ] Sentry for frontend
+- [ ] metrics for frontend
+- [ ] telegram channel of other platform
+- [ ] close openapi stand at base auth

 # Backlog: